flyingrhinonz/nccm/README.md

 `nccm_config_logprivateinfo`:
 Controls whether you want syslog/journal to include private information such as usernames & hostnames.
-By default this is set to False which results in the data being replaced with 'CENSORED' in the logs.
+By default this is set to `False` which results in the data being replaced with `CENSORED` in the logs.
-You can also force this temporarily by supplying the command line argument:  --logprivateinfo .
+You can also force this temporarily by supplying the command line argument:  `--logprivateinfo` .

 `nccm_config_keepalive`:
 Sends a message through the encrypted channel every